-- 2 The Flame Cannon emits an enormous belch of fire inflicting a total of 4+2D6 attacks on the target before it explodes and destroys itself. - The Flame Cannon makes a worrying wheezing noise before spewing out an unusually smoky flame.
-Six attacks are inflicted this turn but the number of attacks caused by all further shooting is reduced from 2D6 to 1D6. - The Flame Cannon splutters and its boiler goes out.
+- 4 The Flame Cannon splutters and its boiler goes out.
 The crew scramble around to re-light it.
-The Flame Cannon does not shoot this turn but it is otherwise unaffected. - The Flame Cannon chuffs out a great gout of soot, covering the target in black smoke and hot coals.
-Ten attacks are inflicted this turn -otherwise the Flame cannon is unaffected. - The Flame Cannon lurches in its mountings and heaves forth an especially huge flame inflicting 12+D6 attacks on the target.
+The Flame Cannon does not shoot this turn but it is otherwise unaffected. - 5 The Flame Cannon chuffs out a great gout of soot, covering the target in black smoke and hot coals.
+Ten attacks are inflicted this turn -otherwise the Flame cannon is unaffected. - 6 The Flame Cannon lurches in its mountings and heaves forth an especially huge flame inflicting 12+D6 attacks on the target.
 The Flame Cannon is otherwise unaffected.